No one has favorited this theater yet

 The Queens Cinema was closed in April 1936, but was taken over by a new operator and re-opened on 12th October 1936 with “Broadway Melody” which was released in 1929!

 In 1946 it was re-named Ace Cinema.
 It was closed in 1954.
-The building has since been demolished and a house built on the site.
+The building became a print works and after that closed it became derelict.
+It has since been demolished and a house built on the site.

 Just login to your account and subscribe to this theater